A full characterization of invariant embeddability of unimodular planar graphs: Unimodular combinatorial embeddings of URPG's

-When we amalgamate according to $\pi^{G}_+$, in $G_{\alpha} + G_{\beta}$ the virtual edges $f$ and $f'$ must not be separated by a cycle, because that would indicate $\acc(G,\pi_{+}^G) \geq 2$.
-This means that $f$ also has to be along the face $E$ in $\alpha$, otherwise $E'$ would separate them in $G_{\alpha}+G_{\beta}$.
-This in turn implies that $f$ cannot be part of the face $F$ in $G_{\alpha}$.
+We claim that $f$ cannot be part of the face $F$ in $G_{\alpha}$.
 Indeed, in a $3$-connected planar graph one cannot find two edges that have two common faces.
 This also holds for the $3$-link.
 If $f$ was incident to $F$, then $e$ and $f$ would be such edges.